Get 80% off your plan for your first 6 months.*

 Which is higher, gross pay or net pay?

-Your gross pay is always higher than or equal to your net pay.
-Gross pay is your full earnings before deductions.
-Net pay is your take-home pay after tax and National Insurance are subtracted.
+Gross pay is always higher than or equal to net pay.
+Gross pay represents your full earnings before deductions.
+Net pay is what remains after tax, National Insurance, and other deductions are subtracted.

 Is it better to negotiate gross or net salary?

-Negotiate your gross salary, as this is the standard figure in contracts and for pay rises.
-Your net pay can change, but your gross salary stays the same.
+Negotiate gross salary, as this is the standard figure used in contracts and pay reviews.
+Your net pay can change if tax rates or personal circumstances shift, but your agreed gross salary stays fixed.

 Why is my take-home pay less than the advertised salary?